lalig7/Jupyter_notebook/README.md

 # Jupyter_notebook
-Jupyter_notebook for a graded  assignmentt on coursera.
+Jupyter_notebook for a graded assignment on Coursera.